foxdonut/meiosis-examples/examples/tutorial/lessons/04-update-function-mithril.md

 `increase` event handler, it creates and returns the `view` function, which continues to be a function that takes a `model` and returns a view.

+Finally, by extracting the details out of the `increase` function and passing in `update` as a parameter, we've separated the **application code** from the **setup code**.
+The application code is concerned with creating views, event handlers, and issuing updates, without being tied to any details about data flow and rendering.
+The setup code takes care of the "wiring up" -- initializing the model, setting up the `update` function, creating the view function, and rendering the results onto the page.

 ### Exercises

 1. Add two buttons, which increase and decrease the counter by 5.
 You should only have to add